borkdominik/bigArchiMate/README.md

 We package bigArchiMate either for the browser (Docker) or desktop application (Electron).

-### Docker

-To package the web application we build a docker image.
-There are currently two Dockerfile definitions, one based on [Alpine Linux](./Dockerfile) and one based on [Debian](./Dockerfile.debian).
-Some users might prefer Debian over Alpine as based, which is why we have both options.

-To create the Alpine based image, execute the following command:

-    docker build -t big-archimate:0.0.0-alpine -f .\Dockerfile .

-To create the Debian based image, execute the following command:

-    docker build -t big-archimate:0.0.0-debian -f .\Dockerfile.debian .

-In the main build action we build and publish the Alpine version.

 ### Electron

 To package bigArchiMate as a desktop application, execute the following command: